Skip to content

 Commercial tools

 For this course, we focus on Gmsh, which is a highly versatile open-source mesher that can create a structured or unstructured grid.
 It can also output natively or near-natively in a number of well-known meshing formats.
 A Gmsh tutorial can be found here.
+For users that do not have access to the Digital Research Alliance of Canada systems or that want to install the programs locally, please consult the overview page for links to the software.

 Construct the geometry